GiX007/weather_time_series_forecasting/README.md

 ## Quickstart

-Run the entire project (EDA, preprocessing, training and evaluation):
+Run the full pipeline (EDA, preprocessing, training and evaluation) with a single command:

 ```
 python main.py